mbonenberger/stETH-Auto-Minter/README.md

 ## Features

-- Automatically mints stETH by sending goETH to the mint function of StEthMinter smart contract.
+- Automatically mints stETH by sending goETH to the mint function of the StEthMinter smart contract.
 - Adjusts the minting amount based on the current balance of the sending account.
 - Preserves a minimum balance in the sending account.
 - Implements a retry mechanism with exponential backoff for handling transaction failures.